caseconsulting/expense-app-api/aurora/README.md

 ## Examples

 - `routes/auditRoutesV2`
-- anything within this folder
+- this module
-- the `initializeAurora.js` script (specifically for using transactions)
 - [Kysely's recipes](https://kysely.dev/docs/category/recipes)
 - [Kysely's examples](https://kysely.dev/docs/category/examples)
 - [kysely-data-api tests](https://github.com/sst/kysely-data-api/blob/master/test/data-api-query-compiler.test.ts)

-## Modifying the Databse

-If you want to add (or modify) a table or type, a useful place to do that is the `initializeAurora.js` script (you can comment out the existing commands and put in your own, and run it with `npm run init:aurora`), or directly in the RDS console.
-If you do, save the commands in the `initializeAurora.js` script so that they can be used later if needed, or deployed to a new environment.

 ## Contributing

-After making changes to this package, run `npm run reinstall` in the project root (not this directory).
+> After making changes to this package, run `npm run reinstall` (or `npm run build:aurora && npm i`, if you're not working with the lambda functions) in the project root (not this directory).

-When adding files, make sure to expose them as exports in the `index.ts` file found _in the same folder_.
+> When adding files, make sure to expose them as exports in the `index.ts` file found _in the same folder_.
 Some of them have different structures intentionally, make sure to follow that consistently.

+If you want to add (or modify) a table or type, a useful place to do that is `scripts/setup.ts` (comment out the other setup function calls and write a new function to setup only the new additions).
+Make sure to commit the changes so that the schema is clearly defined and the script can be used later if needed.

 ### Creating tables in the database

+Add the following:

+1. A function to create the tables/types/indexes in the database, in `scripts.setup.ts`
-1. To be added to the `Database` type in `types.ts`
+2. A new property in the `Database` type in `types.ts`
-2. Their own type defined similarly to the existing tables
+3. Their own type defined similarly to the existing tables
-3. A class in the `models/` folder, and enums if applicable
+4. A class in the `models/` folder, and enums if applicable
-4. Queries for the backend to use (refer to the [examples](#examples))
+5. Queries in the `queries/` folder (refer to the [examples](#examples)).
+You don't have to anticipate potentially useful queries, rather just implement them as they are needed.

 ### Creating enums

-- keys and their corresponding values should be the same, and they should exactly match the enum value from the database
+- Make sure the values in the enum exactly match what they are in the postgres enum type
-- define a corresponding type in types.js based on the other examples
+- Define a corresponding type in `types.ts` based on the other examples

 ### Installing into lambda functions

 Lambda functions don't install dependencies of symlinked packages.
 To run a lambda function that depends on this module, you need to install without linking.
 Reference `timesheet-submission-reminder/invoke-local.sh` to see how this is done.
 You can copy and modify this script for any new lambda function that uses this module (and add it to .npmignore).

+### Tests

+In general, tests are most useful for the queries.
+Types can't really be tested, and models don't needed to be tested unless they're complex enough.

 ## Dependencies and Documentation